technofocus-pte/trnsfrmoprtnAIdynmfldsrvc/Lab 2/Lab 2 - Create an Inspection and add it to a work order.md

 order.
 This process ensures that work orders include structured inspections, improving service quality and operational efficiency.

-## Exercise 1 – Sign In Microsoft Dynamic 365
+## Exercise 1 – Sign In Microsoft Dynamic 365 Field Service

 1. Open the Edge browser and navigate to **Microsoft Dynamics 365** by visiting +++https://www.microsoft.com/en-in/dynamics-365/+++